-Route 66 was one of the country's first continuous stretches of paved highway, and served as a major path for those who migrated west.
+Route 66 was one of the United State's first continuous stretches of paved highway, and served as a major path for those who migrated west.

 "The Mother Road" was established on November 11, 1926, and ultimately stretched 2,448 miles from Chicago to Los Angeles.

 From its beginning in Chicago, Route 66 headed south through Illinois and Missouri.
 From there it turned in a more westward direction through Oklahoma and Texas, with the final stretches in New Mexico and Arizona before its termination point in Los Angeles.

 We've had the pleasure of driving the entire length of Route 66, The Main Street of America!
 Included on this website are photographs and commentary on the various segments of the Mother Road.